Uploading Local Data to Files

 2. Select the type of data you want to add.

-• A - Upload : Drag and drop local images and / or videos.
+• A - Upload : Drag and drop local images, text, or video files.
 Click Upload to finish.

 • B - Batch images as : Create an image group or image sequence from local images.
 See our section on creating image groups and image sequences for more information.
 Click Upload and batch images to finish.